 Watch the TEDx talk by former Douglas Shire Mayor Mike Berwick recounts the Daintree Blockade.

 Many people now assume Australia’s most biodiverse rainforest would be protected forever.
-Despite the efforts of Mike and his colleagues, there are current proposals for a gas-fired power station, road building and a bridge over the Daintree River which support further commercial and residential development in the World Heritage rainforest.
+Despite the efforts of Mike and his colleagues, there are current proposals for further commercial and residential development in this World Heritage value rainforest.